google-deepmind/mujoco/doc/modeling.rst

 -  The constraint Jacobian should be dense for small models and sparse for large models.
 The default setting is 'auto';
    it resolves to dense when the number of degrees of freedom is up to 60, and sparse over 60.
 Note however that the threshold is better defined in terms of number of active constraints, which is model and behavior dependent.
--  The choice between pyramidal and elliptic friction cones is a modeling choice rather than an algorithmic choice, i.e. it leads to a different optimization problem solved with the same algorithms.
+-  The choice between pyramidal and elliptic friction cones is a modeling choice rather than an algorithmic choice, i.e., it leads to a different optimization problem solved with the same algorithms.
 Elliptic cones correspond more closely to physical reality.
 However pyramidal cones can improve the performance of the algorithms - but not necessarily.
 While the default is pyramidal, we recommend trying the elliptic cones.
 When contact slip is a problem, the best way to suppress it is to use elliptic cones, large impratio, and the Newton algorithm with very small tolerance.
 If that is not sufficient, enable the Noslip solver.
 -  The Newton algorithm is the best choice for most models.
 It has quadratic convergence near the global minimum and gets there in surprisingly few iterations - usually around 5, and rarely more than 20.
 It should be used with aggressive tolerance values, say 1e-10, because it is capable of achieving high accuracy without added delay (due to